-In this Article we will learn how to Fit an Exponential curve in Excel.
+In this Excel tutorial, you will learn how to fit an exponential curve.

-LOGEST doesn't supply any labels and so you will need to enter these manually.
-Essentially LOGEST is simply LINEST using the mapping described above for transforming an exponent model into a linear model.
+LOGEST doesn't supply any labels, so you will need to enter these manually.
+Essentially, LOGEST is simply LINEST using the mapping described above for transforming an exponent model into a linear model.
 For Example 1 the output for LOGEST(B6:B16, A6:A16, TRUE, TRUE) is as in below figure:

 GROWTH is the exponential counterpart to the linear regression function TREND described in Method of Least Squares.
 For R1 = the array containing the y values of the observed data and R2 = the array containing the x values of the observed data, GROWTH(R1, R2, x) = EXP(a) * EXP(b)^x where EXP(a) and EXP(b) are as defined from the LOGEST output described above (or alternatively from the Regression data analysis).
 E.g., based on the data from Example 1, we have: